 2006 BMW 330i Recalls

-On 25 vehicles, the bolt securing the front control arm and swivel bearing were not tightened to specification and could loosen over time.
-If the nuts loosen, vehicle handling and control could be compromised, increasing the risk of a crash.
-Dealers will tighten the front control arm and swivel bearing connection to the correct specifications.
-The recall began November 21, 2006.
+On 25 vehicles, a bolt was not tightened to specification and could loosen over time.
+If the bolt loosens and breaks at the connection, vehicle handling and control could be compromised, increasing the risk of a crash.

 Please contact your BMW dealer.
 They will check to see if your specific vehicle is affected and advise you on what to do next.
 Always have your vehicle identification number (VIN) handy when you call.